anelguel/Gradebook/src/Gradebook/notes/Module4.md

     * It cannot have a return type.
     * And any code that I write is guaranteed to execute when I use the `new` keyword against this class.
 It will execute before invoking any methods in the class.

+## Requiring Constructor Parameters
+* Encapsulation – is hiding complexities and details that are unimportant at a certain level
+* Access modifies (public, private, etc.)
+* Public – code outside of this class can have access to this particular method/member.
+This can be added to methods, fields.
+* Private – I only want this method/field to be available to code inside of this class
+* The `this.` keyword: This is an implicit variable that is always available inside of *methods* and inside of  *constuctors*.
+You use it when you want to refer to the object that is currently being operated on. *On THIS object*.